 It was a tradition in my Family to eat fish and seafood on Christmas Eve.
 Although my table looks quite different than what it did back then, I love upholding this tradition.
 The Feast of the Seven Fishes is an Italian-American celebration of fasting or abstaining from eating meat until Christmas Day.
 Of course, you do not have to limit yourself to just “seven” fishes.
 I would probably go for nine or ten, or even twelve!
 I hope you enjoy these recipes as much as I have loved creating them.
 Most of them are fairly quick and easy.
 Just a few dishes will require a bit more preparation.
 In addition, these dishes can be served in courses, or just thrown on the table for all of your guests to enjoy as one big meal.
 Either way, I hope these recipes become a longstanding tradition in your family.

 Local to Charlotte?
 Place your order now with The Carolina Meat & Fish Co., if you want the freshest fish and seafood for Christmas Eve!
 Want something special ordered?
 They can help you!
 Keep checking back to this blog, as I will be adding a few more recipes over the next few days.
 Click the link under each photo for full recipe!

 STEAMED MUSSELS WITH WHITE WINE AND GARLIC

 Super quick, super easy.
 This dish is so incredibly tasty!
 Probably one of my favorite appetizers that will definitely be on my Feast of the Seven Fishes menu this year and for years to come!

 FRIED SMELT FISH

 One of my all-time favorites.
 I eat these like potato chips.
 Be sure to buy smelt that are already cleaned and dressed.
-Believe me, I have done the “clean myself” version and it is not fun and takes a lot of time.
+Believe me, I have done the “clean myself” version.
+It is neither pleasant, nor fun.
+Takes way too much time.

 Tender rings and tentacles of calamari fried to perfection.
 A winner all around.
 Certainly a must for your Feast of the Seven Fishes menu!